Porthcothan Bay Beach

 Surfers find Porthcothan to be a quiet surf spot and normally no decent consistent surf.
 Will work from low to mid tide and breaks on sand banks producing lefts and rights.
 Suitable for beginners.
 Dangers: Rocks, occasional bad rips on spring tides, surfable at low to mid tide.
 Wind: E/SE offshore

-Lifeguards patrol this beach from late May until the end of September.
+Lifeguard cover from the 19th of May until the 30th of September.
 You are advised to always check beach conditions before your visit and always follow the lifeguards advice whilst on the beach.
 Current beach conditions and lifeguard cover can be checked on www.beachlifeguards.org.uk

 Porthcothan is a dog friendly beach, with no seasonal dog ban.
 Please keep your dog under control and clean up mess immediately.